Omloop

 Omloop, Utrecht

-The Utrecht neighborhood Ondiep is a typical working-class neighborhood from the early twentieth century: a small-scale yet integrally designed residential area, where a high degree of community spirit and involvement with the local environment prevails.
-Originating from a social housing ideal and built with attention to the wishes of residents.
-In that tradition, parts of the neighborhood are being revamped through participation processes with the community, aiming to improve the quality of life.
-Meanwhile, the urban planning framework of Berlage remains unchanged.
+The Utrecht neighborhood Ondiep is a typical workers' neighborhood from the early twentieth century: a small-scale but integrally designed residential area, where a high degree of solidarity and involvement with the local environment prevails.
+It originated from a social housing ideal and was built with attention to the wishes of the residents.
+In that tradition, parts of the neighborhood have been reshaped through participation processes with the community, aiming to improve the quality of life.
+The main design of the urban planning by Berlage remains unchanged, even for the newest plot that will be realized in wooden construction.

-Along the northern bend of the fork-shaped main road that surrounds the area, LEVS is designing nearly 300 homes.
-75% of these are social rental, 25% mid-rental.
-This represents a significant increase in density.
-Additionally, a new vision for the site is introduced, emphasizing the importance of green spaces in such a project: nature-inclusive and biodiverse.
+Along the northern curve of the fork-shaped main road that surrounds the area, LEVS designs nearly 300 homes.
+75% of these are social rental, 25% mid-rent.
+This significantly densifies the area.
+Additionally, a new vision is developed for the place that can and must have greenery in such a project: nature-inclusive and biodiverse.

-Furthermore, we ensure within the design a human scale and a clear integration into the surrounding fabric.
-Like two previously realized plans of ours in the adjacent Fruitbuurt, Omloop aims for a particularly high quality of materialization, resulting in a recognizable, cohesive area.
+Furthermore, we ensure within the design a human scale and a clear embedding in the surrounding fabric.
+Just like two previously realized plans of ours in the adjacent Fruitbuurt, Omloop strives for an exceptionally high quality of materialization, resulting in a recognizable, cohesive area.
+Thus, Omloop acts as a repair of the neighborhood, a careful intervention in the existing urban fabric.

 The area consists of four sub-areas: the Alt, the Tenor, the Soprano, and the Bass.
-The long volumes surround the bend of the main road on both sides, each as part of a different building block.
-Within the Tenor, there is a separate volume made of wood construction in the back area of the inner bend that is connected via the inner garden.
-Each building must therefore be able to connect to the direct neighbors.
-Still, we bring a continuity that gives the bend as a whole a complete character.
+The long volumes surround the curve of Omloop on both sides, each as part of a different building block.
+Within the Tenor, there is a separate wooden building volume in the back area of the inner curve that is connected via the inner garden.
+Each must thus connect with the immediate neighbors.
+Nevertheless, we bring a continuity that gives the curve as a whole a complete character.
 Height, articulation, and materialization forge it into one whole.

 The human scale

 Along the long lines of the Omloop, low urban street walls and small, low-defined front gardens create an intimate atmosphere.
-A varying composition of façade elements then provides a degree of play that can never be captured in a single glance.
-Sometimes more vertical and sometimes more horizontal, the brick bands and balconies emphasize the layering in the façade.
-With two colors of brick featuring a lot of texture, this play is accentuated.
-At seven locations along the street, the façade opens up with a spacious, light main entrance.
-The masonry around it naturally steps inward to give the large glass wall within the pattern an accent.
+A varying composition of facade elements offers a degree of play that can never be captured in one glance.
+Sometimes more vertical and sometimes more horizontal, the brick bands and balconies emphasize the layering in the facade.
+With two colors of brick with plenty of texture, this play is accentuated.
+At seven points along the street, the facade opens up with a spacious, light main entrance.
+The masonry around it naturally steps inward to give emphasis to the large glass wall within the pattern.

 From tiled garden to climate garden

-A typical feature of the original housing here is the individual (front) garden.
-However, in the existing situation, very few residents maintained a green garden, and instead opted for tiles.
-To make cities more climate-adaptive, better able to cope with heat stress and heavy rainfall, as many surfaces as possible need to be greened.
-In Omloop, it has been decided to create shared green areas instead of individual back gardens.
+A typical feature of the original homes here is the individual (front) garden.
+However, in the existing situation, very few residents maintain a green garden and instead opt for tiles.
+To make cities more climate-adaptive, which can better cope with heat stress and heavy rainfall, as many surfaces as possible must be greened.
+In Omloop, it has been decided to create shared green areas instead of individual inner gardens.

-After a design by Flux landscape architecture, the sub-areas are thematically divided: a climate garden, an ecological garden, and a food garden.
+Flux landscape architecture has designed the concept in which the sub-areas are thematically divided.
 Each has its own planting and organization, but always with attention to important pillars in the nature-inclusive development of urban areas.
 A large diversity of birds and insects is supported with food and nesting places.
-Wadi's, infiltration zones in the landscape, accelerate the absorption of rainwater into the soil.
+Wadi's, infiltration zones in the landscape, accelerate the sinking of rainwater into the soil.
 Walking paths and seating areas make the areas accessible to residents.

 Circular design elements

 We ensure smart reuse of materials from the demolished buildings.
-Bricks and roof tiles are used as filling for the gabions that delineate the front gardens.
-In addition, the recessed façades of the galleries facing the inner area will be provided with Resysta façade cladding, a natural and circular composite material that consists of 60% rice husks and has a wood-like appearance.
-On the outside, provisions for climbing plants, such as wisteria, will be added.
+Bricks and roof tiles are used as filling for the gabions that define the front gardens.
+Additionally, the recessed facades of the galleries facing the inner area are clad with Resysta facade cladding, a natural and circular composite material consisting of 60% rice husks and has a wooden appearance.
+On the outside, provisions for climbing plants, such as wisteria, have been installed.

-The neighborhood is returning more diverse.
-Within the mix of social and mid-range rental housing, there is space for both the usually older residents who are returning and for starters, cohabitants, and young families.
-Social life can still thrive in the open front gardens.
-A social life that is so characteristic of the neighborhood, and is also extensively included in a participation process.
-Neighborhood residents and future tenants are heard in their needs.
-This way, the densification and sustainability of the neighborhood also receives a very socially engaged interpretation.
+The neighborhood is becoming more diverse.
+Within the mix of social and mid-rent homes, there is room for both the typically older returning residents and for starters, co-tenants, and young families.
+In the open front gardens, social life can still flourish.
+A social life that is so characteristic of the neighborhood and that has also been extensively included in a participation process.
+Residents of the neighborhood and future tenants are heard in their needs.
+In this way, the densification and sustainability of the neighborhood also takes on a strong socially engaged character.

 Info